 Food is a socially universal phenomenon.
 It signifies life, promotes identity and influences social codes and values.
 Cooking was one of the first activities of human culture.
 Food and its preparation have since moved beyond the realm of nutrition and become centrally important to our modern lifestyle.
 At the same time, the agricultural sector and industrial food production are among the leading drivers of climate change.
 What does the future of our nutrition look like in view of dwindling resources and globalised food production?
 How can we feed the rapidly growing human population and preserve the Earth’s ecosystem at the same time?
 What does ethical consumption mean?
-These are just some of the questions addressed in the exhibition “Food Revolution 5.0” at the Museum für Kunst und Gewerbe in Hamburg which will present visionary solutions by international designers, scholars and architects.
+These were just some of the questions addressed in the exhibition “Food Revolution 5.0” at the Museum für Kunst und Gewerbe in Hamburg which presented visionary solutions by international designers, scholars and architects.

 Artistic director: Claudia Banz

 Artists: Werner Aisslinger, Arabeschi di Latte (IT), Dunne & Raby (GB), Faltazi (FR), Martí Guixé (ES), Paul Gong (US), Honey & Bunny (AU), Martin Parr (GB), Chloé Rutzerveld (NL), Andrea Staudacher (CH), Marjie Vogelzang (NL)

 19 May, 2017 to 8 October, 2017: Exhibition